 2. Generate list of financing options

-As part of this action a listing of financing mechanisms will be generated that housing developers and owners may access, organized by sector.
+Building off of Activity 5 in Action 1, a listing of financing mechanisms will be generated that housing developers and owners may access, organized by sector.

 3. Identify a pathway for establishing revolving loan fund